xxHala/Mapbox/README.md

 # mapbox-vue3

-in order to make the map work you have to enter your own access token
+in order to make the map work you have to enter your own access token in the line below in the App.vue
 // https://account.mapbox.com

+      accessToken:YOURTOKEN,

 ## screen shot